-Please follow these instructions to avoid transmitting the new coronavirus from someone who is sick to others.
+Please follow these instructions to avoid transmitting the new coronavirus to others.

-The Public Health Directorate of the Centre intégré de santé et de services sociaux de Laval (CISSS de Laval) asks that you remain in isolation at home for a period of 14 days after you have been exposed to the contagious person.
+You will be able to return to your normal activities once the Public Health Directorate of the Centre intégré de santé et de services sociaux de Laval (CISSS de Laval) has informed you that you can do so.